+Observations indicate that man-made interference can remain present for periods exceeding 24 hours, varying by region [RIN report]

 Unintentional interference

 Unintentional sources of man-made GNSS interference include strong RF signals, harmonics or intermodulation products from powerful transmitters operating in band or adjacent frequency bands or from emitting sources close to GNSS receivers.
 These can be for example television or radio broadcasting stations, microwave communication links or Vessel Traffic Service (VTS) surveillance radars.
 Onboard equipment like satellite uplinks and radars may also cause interference to vessel's own GNSS receiver or other GNSS receivers in the vicinity.
 Interference has also been noted from poorly designed consumer-grade equipment such as active TV antennas on the vessel itself or other vessels in its proximity [13].
 This type of interference may temporarily prevent the receiver from tracking the satellite signals and provide a PNT solution.